CoIT-WGU/D084-Lab-Resources/Instructions/Labs/10b - Self-Service Password Reset.md

 #### Task 1: Add an application from the Azure AD gallery

-1. In the Azure portal, navigate to the **AdatumLab100-5b - Overview** blade.
+1. In the Azure portal, navigate to the **Azure Active Directory** blade.

 1. From the **AdatumLab100-5b - Overview** blade, navigate to the **Enterprise applications - All applications** blade.